 - 2 cups vegetable stock

-- 1 tablespoon finely chopped fresh chives for garnish
+- 1 tablespoon chives for garnish, washed and dried, finely chopped

-Peel and cut the carrots into 1/2-inch slices, on a bias.
+Peel and cut the carrots into 1/2-inch slices, diagonally.

 Add them to a large sauté pan and pour the stock over them.
 Evenly distribute the butter, jam, and about 1/2 teaspoon of salt on top.